 Bottom line

 The Erne might still need a couple of fixes to its accuracy and customization.
-However, even with these small issues, it's by far the best pickleball machine on the market in 2024.
+However, even with these small issues, it's the best pickleball machine on the market in 2024.
 The great software and long battery life for wireless play are just two of the standout features.

 Once you're in full swing on the courts, I'm confident you'll get a great workout and improve your game quickly.
 If you're ready for the investment, this machine can 100% make you a better player.